christocracy/cordova-plugin-background-geolocation/README.md

 #####`@param {Integer} stationaryRadius (meters)`

 When stopped, the minimum distance the device must move beyond the stationary location for aggressive background-tracking to engage.
 Note, since the plugin uses iOS significant-changes API, the plugin cannot detect the exact moment the device moves out of the stationary-radius.
-In normal conditions, it can take as much as 3 city-blocks to 1/2 km before staionary-region exit is detected.
+In normal conditions, it can take as much as 3 city-blocks to 1/2 km before stationary-region exit is detected.
 In WP8 the frequency  of position polling (while in stationary mode) is slowed down to once every three minutes.

 #####`@param {Boolean} debug`

-When enabled, the plugin will emit sounds for life-cycle events of background-geolocation!  **NOTE iOS**:  In addition, you must manually enable the *Audio and Airplay* background mode in *Background Capabilities* to hear these debugging sounds.
+When enabled, the plugin will emit sounds for life-cycle events of background-geolocation!
+**NOTE iOS**:  In addition, you must manually enable the *Audio and Airplay* background mode in *Background Capabilities* to hear these debugging sounds.

 |    | *ios* | *android* | *WP8* |
 | ------------- | ------------- | ------------- | ------------- |